fr33m0nk/clj-bucket4j-datomic/README.md

 ;; do polling in infinite loop
 (while true
   ;; Consume a token from the token bucket.
-  ;; Depending on the availability of Token, `b4j/try-consume` returns true or false.
+  ;; Depending on the availability of Token, `.tryConsume` returns true or false.
-  (when (b4j/try-consume distributed-bucket 1)
+  (when (.tryConsume distributed-bucket 1)
     (swap! exchange-rate #(identity %2) (poll-exchange-rate))))

 ```